jakubLasko/Battleships/Battleships/Misc/README.txt

 Tests
 	- Base tests were implemented to cover the main functionalities of the game, including game creation, shooting mechanics, and some edge cases.
+	- ShipPlacementTest/PlayerWinTest/ShootShipTest/ShootWaterTest prints the game board to console for visual verification during testing.
 	- Improvement: Add more tests to unsure integrity of all logic pieces and robustness.

 General